cran/r2dii.data/README.md

 #> 4 ald_demo          emission_factor    double
 #> 5 ald_demo is_ultimate_listed_owner   logical
 #> 6 ald_demo        is_ultimate_owner   logical
 #>                                                    definition
 #> 1           The units that the emission factor is measured in
-#> 2      Date at which asset data was pulled from database
+#> 2 Date at which asset data was sourced from the data provider
 #> 3                         Country where company is registered
 #> 4             Company level emission factor of the technology
 #> 5               Flag if company is the listed ultimate parent
 #> 6      Flag if company is the ultimate parent in our database
 ```